amolv0/exo-db/backend/lambda-functions/restApi/README.md

 Resource Path: `/teams`.

 Purpose: To manage information about teams.
+Return a array of team ids that match the given parameters.

 Operations:

 - GET /teams to listregistered teams (with limit 500(update to be more maybe?))
   - GET /teams?region={region_name} to get teams from a specific region
   - GET /teams?registered=false to get nonregistered teams or ?registered=any to get registered and unregistered teams.
-Without inclusion, only registered=true teams will be given.
+Without inclusion, ?registered=true is defaulted to
   - GET /teams?program={'program_code'} to get teams from a specific program
+  - GET /teams?responses={responses_number} to get a variable number of responses that match the given parameters.
+Defaults to 100, maxes at 500(?)
 - POST /teams/ {body: "[{team_id1}, {team_id2}, {team_id3}...]"} to get details for a set of specific teamss.

 ### Sub-Resource: teamId